nano-conan/Discord-Focus-Bot/README.md

 ## Discord Focus Bot

-I'm currently writting this bot to ban myself from certain discord servers durinh school hours.
+This bot is used to ban myself from a certain discord server during school hours.

+Create a config.json file with your TokenID, UserID of the person you want banned, and ServerID of the server you want to be banned from.